hev12/heveb/README.md

 Kibrom kidane 83531R
 Yeabsira dereje 83392

-Our project is  blog posting and viewing website . in this website you can view d/nt blogs . you can create your own blog,edit it, also add photo and you can delete it as you want. it have login and signup features and we provided different and secured forms of inserting your personal information.
+Our project title is MANBEB .
+It is  blog posting and viewing website .
+In this website you can view d/nt blogs . you can create your own blog,edit it, also add photo and you can delete it as you want. it have login and signup features and we provided different and secured forms of inserting your personal information.

+if you have any problem in opening our project or have any question contact as on telegram-@hevuless